The Public-Private Partnership Law Review: USA

 Typically, PPP agreements in the US allow the government party to collect liquidated damages or apply deductions on the payments due to the private party.

-The distribution of risks between private and public parties varies from project to project.
-In addition to typical force majeure and undisclosed or undiscovered circumstances, some of the typical risks expressly dealt with in PPP agreements include delay or failure to achieve financial close or obtain and maintain necessary permits
+The distribution of risk between private and public parties varies from project to project.
+In addition to typical force majeure and undisclosed or undiscovered conditions, some of the typical risks expressly dealt with in PPP agreements include delay or failure to achieve financial close, or to obtain and maintain necessary permits.

 The project company typically is not excused from achieving financial close unless the state authority has failed to satisfy its obligations, including obtaining authorisations allocated to it.
-To the extent that a delay in financial close is not caused by the actions, or inactions, of the project company (including, for example, trying to renegotiate the terms included in the financing term sheet used for the procurement of the PPP agreement, failing to obtain required approvals assumed by the project company, etc), some states have agreed to take on the risk of timely financial close by agreeing to cover differences in margin or interest rates assumed in the applicable financial model.
+To the extent that a delay in financial close is not caused by the actions, or inactions, of the project company (including, for example, trying to renegotiate the terms included in the financing term sheet used for the procurement of the PPP agreement, failing to obtain required approvals assumed by the project company), some states have agreed to share the risk of movements in interest rates assumed in the applicable financial model at the time of the bid.

-In different jurisdictions within the US, and at different times, PPP agreements have included a force majeure concept that is treated both as a general concept relating to acts outside the parties' control and a list of specific enumerated events that have satisfied the typical concept of force majeure.
-Occurrence of a force majeure event typically entitles the private party to relief in the form of an extension of the time to perform its obligations, but not additional economic compensation.
+PPP agreements have included a force majeure concept that is treated both as a general concept relating to acts outside the parties' control and a list of specific enumerated events that have satisfied the typical concept of force majeure.
+Occurrence of a force majeure event typically entitles the private party to relief in the form of an extension of the time to perform its obligations, but not additional economic compensation, with the private party expected to procure insurance to the extent available.
 Weather conditions are usually covered by the concept of force majeure in those cases in which the private party is entitled to relief.
-In the case of extended force majeure events, the effected party will usually be entitled to terminate the PPP agreement.
+In the case of extended force majeure events outstanding in excess of 180 days, the affected party will usually be entitled to terminate the PPP agreement.

 Depending on the type of project, the government party typically assumes responsibility for some matters, such as access rights to real estate property or the performance of work by other contractors.
-However, PPP agreements sometimes make the private party responsible for obtaining some access rights or cooperation from third parties (including in connection with additional property (not originally contemplated for the project)).
-To the extent that the government party has assumed such a responsibility, any failure to provide access, lack of cooperation or failure to perform by third parties typically entitles the private party to relief, including in the form of economic compensation or extensions to the schedule.
+However, PPP agreements sometimes make the private party responsible for obtaining some access rights or cooperation from third parties (including in connection with additional property, not originally contemplated for the project).
+To the extent that the government party has assumed such a responsibility, any failure to provide timely access, lack of cooperation or failure to perform by third parties typically entitles the private party to relief, including in the form of economic compensation and extensions to the schedule.

 Risk of political actions (including discriminatory changes in laws and regulation) that occur because of the government of the state to which the government party to the PPP agreement belongs is assumed by the government party.
 The occurrence of such events typically entitles the private party to extension of time and economic compensation for additional costs.
-However, in the case of non-discriminatory actions by the state, the economic downside is shared between the state and the private party to varying levels.
+However, in the case of non-discriminatory actions by the state, the economic downside is usually shared between the state and the private party to varying levels, depending on the extent to which increased costs are permitted to be passed on to users.

 Customarily, PPP agreements include a programme of insurance that each party must carry.
 Typically, unavailability on commercially reasonable terms entitles the party obliged to maintain the affected insurance to some form of relief, which may take different forms on a case-by-case basis.